SteveMieskoski/XBRLparser/README.md

 # XBRLparser

-(i.e. in-progress)\
+(in-progress)\
+Currently extracts financial facts from a xbrl conformant xml file then extracts financial concepts using a user defined or default(us-gaap) mapping between various tags and financial concepts.
+Finally, exporting the extracted content as an excel file.

+Note:
-extracts financial concept facts from a xbrl conformant xml file, and provides the option to return the content as an excell file.
-This is the initial starting point with additinal features (such as processing the linkbase refs) planned to expand this into a more complete Xbrl parsing utility.  with these initial efforts focused on unmarshalling the document.
+This is the initial starting point with additinal features (such as processing the linkbase refs) planned to expand this into a more complete Xbrl parsing utility.
+The next feature focuses on a complete unmarshalling of a supplied xbrl the document into a data structure for further processing, validation, or display.

 ## Basic Overview:
 Create a library with the purpose of extracting numeric and contextual content from financial statements following the XBRL 2.1 specification.